Close Menu

 When we make counting a physical game—like waving or high-fiving—it sticks better than just memorizing.

-Toddlers are physical learners.
-They need to feel and do, not just listen.
-That’s why simple finger counting works so well at this age.
+They need to feel and do, not just watch and listen.

-• High fives for number five.
+• High fives for five.
 When we count to five, we clap our hands together.
 It makes him laugh, and he remembers that “five” is something special.
+Pairing a number with a physical action creates a memory anchor.

 • Finger counting.
-Yes, it’s hard for little fingers to cooperate.
-My son struggles to show “three” without all his fingers popping up.
-But that struggle is actually helping his hand muscles develop.
+Yes, little fingers do not always cooperate.
+My son struggles to hold up “three” without all five fingers popping up at once.
+But that struggle is actually useful.
+It builds fine motor skills and gives him a physical reason to pay attention to each number individually.

 • The stop hand.
-We use an open palm for “zero” or “stop.”
-It gives him a physical way to understand “nothing.”
+An open palm means “zero” or “stop.”
+It gives him a concrete, physical way to understand the idea of nothing.
+Abstract concepts need physical anchors at this age.

-These simple hand games turn abstract numbers into real, hands-on experiences.
+These hand games turn numbers from abstract words into real, hands-on experiences.

 Simple Counting Activities You Can Start Today